HBC Point Blanket FAQs

 - Why is the blanket stripe blue in your advertising when it's actually black?

-- I have heard that Hbc sent blankets infested with smallpox to infect the First Nations.
+- I have heard that HBC sent blankets infested with smallpox to infect First Nations.
 Is there any truth to this story?

 Advertisement from The Beaver, 1960